Is Marriage Counseling Worth the Effort?

 Does marriage counseling work?
 You may wonder if it’s worth the effort, feeling hesitant to hope there’s a way to regain the closeness you once had.
-All too often, couples who come to counseling say “this has been years in the making” or “we’ve known we needed this for a long time.”
+All too often, people who come to couples counseling say “this has been years in the making” or “we’ve known we needed this for a long time.”
 In the height of disconnection, during arguments or long stints of silence, helplessness sets in and your fears emerge: Can couples counseling even help us?

 The Importance of Strong Relationships

 Your attachment and connection to others is not only important but necessary for optimal survival.
 Research shows that loneliness can double your risk of heart attack and stroke.
 Studies also show that emotional isolation presents a more dangerous health risk than smoking or high blood pressure.
 The importance of finding Denver marriage counseling that works can’t be overstated.

 The fear you experience when you feel disconnected or distant from your partner is very powerful.
 When you feel disconnected, primal alarm bells can go off in your brain, sometimes overriding your ability to think.
 You just feel and react.

 Oftentimes you’ll react in one of two ways.
 You may react by becoming demanding and clingy, in an effort to draw comfort and reassurance from your partner.
 Or you may react by withdrawing and detaching, in an attempt to soothe and protect yourself or the relationship.
 Unfortunately, these unconscious, default reactions tend to push you both farther apart.

 Your real questions and needs lie hidden underneath all this distress.
 What you’re really asking is likely: Can I count on you?
 Are you there for me?
 Do I matter to you?
 Notice me.
 Be with me.
 I need you.

 It is no surprise that relationship distress is one of the most common reasons for seeking couples therapy, especially when we depend on our intimate partners more and more for support and connection.